-The following corollary, derived from Theorem \ref{linking-theorem}, shows that the above two conditions in \cite{montanari2022functional} (i.e., conditions a) and b)) are necessary for SFO.
-Note the necessity does not require the above-mentioned additional assumptions made in \cite{montanari2022functional}.
+The following corollary, derived from Theorem \ref{linking-theorem}, shows that the above-mentioned two conditions, namely, conditions a) and b), are necessary for SFO.
+Note that this necessity does not require any additional constraint on the structure of $\bar C$ and $\bar F$.

 \begin{corollary} If $(\bar A, \bar C, \bar F)$ is SFO, then every state vertex $x_i\in X_F$ is output-reachable, and no $x_i\in X_F$ is contained in a minimal dilation of ${\cal G}(\bar A, \bar C)$. \end{corollary}